 Recommended by Carole from Travels With Carole

-In a town that has no center, many locals treat the Malibu Country Mart as an informal town square.
+Many locals treat the Malibu Country Mart as an informal town square in a town with no center.

 It’s a great spot to take a rest from the road and is just a few blocks from toney Broad Beach, where many mega-stars have gorgeous beach-front homes.